cmkobel/CompareM2/readme-development.md

 ```

+If you are planning to make a pull request, you can also clone your personal fork instead of cloning the official repository.

 #### 2) Force using Conda to create and run individual tools.

 Using the profile on this path disables the Docker compatible apptainer image.